Environmental guidance for your business in Northern Ireland & Scotland

 Pipe to a sealed underground containment tank - Should be large enough to hold the full amount of washdown water.
 These will require regular emptying by a licensed contractor.

 Discharge to a grass filter strip or swale - This will cope with light background contamination (allowing degradation in the topsoil) and potentially could be built into the landscape of the course.
 A well designed swale with check dams to slow down the water flow may give sufficient treatment.
-For swale design download the Sustainable Urban Drainage Systems (SUDS) Manual (CIRIA C753 2015).
+For swale design download the Sustainable Drainage Systems (SuDS) Manual (CIRIA C753 2015).

 For further treatment, any flow passing across the filter strip or swale can be directed to: